magicalchemy/static-content/src/game-lore-library/stage/articles/premarket/premarket_en.md

 We are confident that implementing such advanced mechanics — inspired by the latest innovations in the crypto space — makes our game stronger, more sustainable, and more attractive to new players.

-May the blessing of Mendeleev be with us all…
+May the blessing of Mendelef be with us all…